andraimoraru/andraimoraru/README.md

 ### Hi there! 👋

-   My name is Andra and I am an e-commerce founder (BijuNet.uk) recently turned Software Developer.
+   My name is Andra and I am a jewellery e-commerce founder (BijuNet.uk) recently turned Software Developer.

    My coding journey started 27 years ago, during college, when I was introduced to computer science.
 My first programming language was Pascal and I remember thinking and writing my code on paper and waiting patiently to check if it was correct when the lab was open, twice a week, for one hour only (not many had computers at home back then and the college had only 30 available).
 3 years later, with the college bursary savings I got my first computer and since then I have changed many throughout the years (desktops, laptops, tablets, etc) and did not pass a day without working on one.
 My journey took me to different places (photography, jewellery making, e-commerce, digital marketing, accounting) but I have never forgotten about algorithms, informational systems, and my love for problem-solving!